Mati365/under-control/README.md

 ## ✨ Binding controls

-This is a core hook that is included into `useForm` and identical `bind` functions are exported there too.
+`useControl` is a core hook that is included into `useForm` and identical `bind` functions are exported there too.
 It allows you to bind values to input and it can be used alone without any form.

 ### Bind whole state to input